1smaa/progettoedids/UserStories.md

-1. As a Player I want a starting menu so that I can select witch game load As a player
+1. As a Player I want a starting menu so that I can select which game load As a player
 	I want to interact with a menu
 	So that I can manage my games